Topic Modeling using NMF and LDA

 Topic modeling is a statistical model to discover hidden semantic patterns in unstructured collection of documents.
 Large collection of documents are represented in terms of topics and topics are represented in terms of words.
 This Top-Down approach will help in exposing hidden insights from the corpus.
 In this approach, every document is a distribution of topics and every topic is a distribution of words.
 The topics extracted using Topic modeling are collection of similar words.
 The intuition behind Topic modeling is built on top of mathematical framework, which is based on probability and statistics of words in each topic.

-Out of all the existing algorithms for topic modeling, Latent Dirichlet association (LDA) and Non-negative matrix factorization (NMF) are extensively used by Data modelers and widely accepted in scientific community for topic extraction.
+Out of all the existing algorithms for topic modeling, Latent Dirichlet Allocation (LDA) and Non-negative matrix factorization (NMF) are extensively used by Data modelers and widely accepted in scientific community for topic extraction.
 LDA is a probabilistic model and NMF is a matrix factorization and multivariate analysis technique.

 The basic idea in topic modeling is to vectorize the given corpus by term frequency or term frequency-inverse document frequency and split that document term matrix into document – topic and topic – word subsets and thereby optimizing subsets either by using probabilistic or factorization techniques.